Skip to Content

 Common Loons breed in the peaceful and secluded freshwater lakes situated in the northern regions of the United States and Canada.
 During winter and migration periods, these birds can be found near lakes, rivers, estuaries, and coastlines.

 The breeding adults exhibit a stunning regal pattern in black and white, while during the nonbreeding season, their coloration is plain gray above and white below.
-During the night, Common Loon pairs and groups communicate through their distinctive eerie and beautiful calls.

 These birds are adept at diving and catching fish without making a splash.
 They are less buoyant than most birds, and they can rapidly expel air from their lungs and flatten their feathers to swim and dive swiftly.
 Once submerged, the loon’s heart rate lowers to conserve oxygen.